THANNAGA/generalized_Lotka_Volterra_Interactive_Activation/README.md

 | 500   | 500,000 | 708   | 501,264    | 251,586      | 36.94               | 89.88     | 89.74          | 5.66   |
 | 1000  | 1M      | 1157  | 1,338,149  | 669,903      | 20.41               | 91.69     | 90.34          | 0.30   |

+*Note: For "gLIA Sym." and "gLIA Neg.
+Def.", the number of parameters is calculated as n(n+1)/2, where n is the number of units.*

 - **Key Findings**:
   - gLIA scales to 1,000 words, with symmetric and negative definite variants outperforming others.
   - IA degrades significantly beyond 200 words.